TaiAgno/MR-Mission2/README.md

 SELF-DISCLAIMER
 This project would not have been possible without invaluable suggestions of group colleagues, helping to solve major blockers.
 Aside from the Microsoft's documentation about Custom Vision, I have relied extensively in insights from previous projects using PHP and AJAX, as well as copilot to help with function logic, requests and syntax.
-I understand that this code is rather extensive and confusing and has redunduncies.
+I understand that this code is rather extensive and confusing and has redundancies.
 I wish for the day I will have enough skills to bring Spring to all code smells contained in here.

 ## Getting Started